Fermenting Grapes

 The temperature during fermentation is crucial, as it can greatly influence the flavor profile of the resulting wine.
 Different yeast strains have different temperature preferences, and winemakers need to carefully monitor and control the fermentation temperature to achieve the desired outcome.
 For red wines, a slightly higher temperature is often desired to extract more color and tannins from the grape skins.

-See also What Is Wine And Ginger Ale Called
+See also What Wine With Salmon

 Fermentation typically takes anywhere from a few days to a few weeks, depending on various factors such as grape variety, yeast strain, and desired style of wine.
 During this time, the winemaker needs to monitor the progress of fermentation, checking the sugar levels and tasting the juice to determine when the fermentation is complete.